MOVE

 Tennis elbow – swelling and pain in the tendons caused by overuse.
 It is common in sports such as golf, tennis and pickleball.
 Also known as tendonitis, tendonitis often affects the elbow, wrist and hands.

-As tempting as warmer summer weather can be, jumping immediately into physical activity after being sedentary for months can be dangerous.
-Avoid orthopedic and sport injuries by including a warm up and stretching before, and sometimes after, any outdoor activity or sport.
+As tempting as warmer summer weather can be, jumping into physical activity after being sedentary for months can be dangerous.
+Avoid orthopedic and sport injuries by including a warm-up and stretching before, and sometimes after, any outdoor activity or sport.

 So, you’ve warmed up, followed the rules, used the right equipment and still get an injury?
 For minor sprains, strains and pain follow the RICE treatment: Rest, Icing, Compression and Elevation.
 You can also try taking an over-the-counter pain medication.

 Allina Health urgent cares and orthopedic clinics are located throughout the Twin Cities.
-Our expert health care providers will get you moving again.
-For an Allina Health Orthopedics same day appointment call 952-946-9777952-946-9777.
+For a same-day appointment, call 952-946-9777.

 Sign up for our email newsletter